What is the Writing Fellows program?

 Who are Writing Fellows?

-Writing Fellows are articulate, insightful, high-achieving undergraduates who have demonstrated an enthusiasm for thinking and learning about the writing process as well as a commitment to helping their peers.
+Writing Fellows are articulate, insightful, high-achieving undergraduates who have demonstrated an enthusiasm for thinking and learning about the writing process, a commitment to helping their peers, and a dedication to the Center for Writing Excellence.
 They undergo a full semester of training in an upper-level English class, in which they read recent work in composition studies, practice commenting on student drafts, conduct original research on writers and writing, and reflect on their own experiences as writers and tutors.
 Thereafter, they gain a full semester of experience working as a Writing Assistant in the Center for Writing Excellence.

 What do Writing Fellows do?